MariaDash/XML_GIT/README.md

 I go to https://github.com/MariaDash, click "Repositories", click "New", make it Public, add README.md file, create repository.
 ## 2. Clone repository to local PC
 I go to repository page--> Code --> Local and copy its link.
 And here two options:
 You can copy by HTTPS (unsecure without password) or SSH (need specific configuration and it is secure and always ask password)..
-I cpoy via HTTPS.
+I copy via HTTPS.
-On PC I go to my folder "XML", right click "Gitbash Here" and open a terminal Gitbash in this folder.
+On PC I go to my folder "GIT", right click "Gitbash Here" and open a terminal Gitbash in this folder.
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/XML (main)
 $ git remote set-url origin https://github.com/MariaDash/XML_GIT.git